xiaozhouli/numerical_analysis/README.md

 **Local installation:**

-- The simplest way to have a local installation of all needed packages is to install the [Anaconda platform](https://www.anaconda.org).
+- The simplest way to have a local installation of all needed packages is to install the [[_Anaconda platform_]](https://www.anaconda.org).
 It is free and open-source.
 It has more than 1500 python/R data science packages which includes all of the Python packages likely to be used in a scientific computing (or machine learning) course.
 More importantly, it supports Linux, Mac, and Windows systems.

 - If you prefer to install everything manually, the requirement list is given as follows:
   - python